-As you know, I love my rose garden and want to see all the roses in full bloom and to enjoy the delights of the colours and scents in the evening air.
+I love my rose garden and want to see all the roses in full bloom and to enjoy the delights of the colours and scents in the evening air.
 The Joyfulness rose planted beside Just Joey with Claude Monet, Eliza, and Dioressence nearby.
-The colours contrast with Paul Cezanne, The Children’s Rose, Belle du Seigneur and La vi en rose whose fragrance wafts across the garden.
+The colours contrast with Paul Cezanne, The Children’s Rose, Belle du Seigneur and La vien rose whose fragrance wafts across the garden.
 I love to be out in the early morning, hands in the dirt planting, watering or checking the roses but I also yearn for new adventures and to see more parts of the world I’ve only dreamt about.

 Also, travelling makes you feel as if dreams do come true.
 Who hasn’t dreamt of foreign lands and mad adventures on distant shores at any age?
 You meet new people, see new things, and become awe-inspired by natural beauty.

-Travel makes one live in the moment and to take one day at a time.
+Travel makes one live in the moment and take one day at a time.
 It can focus us on simplicity yet be an adventure and exciting.
 Or leave us with a challenge because it’s not always as comfortable as home, but that’s just the point.
 Travel does not have to be long-distance or exotic either, and there is always one’s own country with so much to see and do right on the doorstep that will also bring new life experiences.

 Travelling boosts your confidence from all the diverse tasks of organising itineraries, passports, visas and getting from A to B, finding accommodation or that special dinner place you read about.
 The crazy, fun and even ordinary day of life whilst away can be a thrill that energises and enlivens.
-It strengthens relationships (or breaks them) and gives a fresh outlook and appreciation on ‘home’.
+It strengthens relationships (or breaks them) and gives a fresh outlook and appreciation of ‘home’.

-To enjoy both, seemingly opposite adventures of gardening and travel requires careful planning because there is no point in going away unless your mind is free of home worry.
+To enjoy both, seemingly opposite adventures of gardening and travel requires careful planning because there is no point in going away unless your mind is free of home worries.
 The garden, especially in a hot, dry climate, cannot be left for a long period without water.
 So a reliable friend, relative, house sitter or gardener is essential, unless you’re prepared to return to a disaster.
 It goes without saying that gardens and plants will suffer if accustomed to being watered and then are just left unattended.

-Start early in the garden preparing a for a trip.
+Start early in the garden preparing for a trip.
 There are lots of things to consider and complete beforehand to eliminate issues whilst away.
 I aim to follow this list, but everyone’s garden is different, and although I’m no expert my advice is to –